pdx-cs-sound/baco/README.md

 # baco - Bad Audio Compressor
 Bart Massey

 "Bad"?
 Maybe "baseline"?
+"Bart's"?
 Anyway, this is a compressor for 16-bit monaural (one channel) WAV files. `baco` is written in Python 3.
 It is intended entirely for teaching purposes.

 *This is a work in progress* and should be used only for education, research and entertainment purposes.
 Please see